luigifreda/pyslam/README.md

     $ python associate.py PATH_TO_SEQUENCE/rgb.txt PATH_TO_SEQUENCE/depth.txt > associations.txt      # pay attention to the order!
     ```
 3. Select the corresponding calibration settings file (section `TUM_DATASET: settings:` in the file `config.yaml`).

+### ICL-NUIM Datasets

+Follow the same instructions provided for the TUM datasets.

 ### EuRoC Datasets